The Carbondale Wild West Rodeo Cares about Community

-The parking is handled by the Roaring Fork School District Boys Basketball program and the CWWRA makes a significant donation to the program every year for their efforts.
+The parking is handled by the Springs Creek Ranch Equestrian Center.
 The Senior Matters group sells snow cones, cookies and coffee every year and the CWWRA purchased a shed for them to work out of several years ago.

 The shed is shared with the Mt.
-Sopris and Black Sheep 4-H Clubs who sell popcorn from the other side of the shed.
-The CWWRA donates to these non-profit groups as well every year after the season.
+Sopris and Black Sheep 4-H Clubs, along with Roaring Fork High School Volleyball who sell popcorn from the other side of the shed.
+The CWWRA donates to these non-profit and school groups as well every year after the season.

-The CWWRA also donates significantly to the Komen Foundation (for many years) or the Valley View Hospital Foundation Oncology Dept. (for the last few years) and holds a special rodeo (Tough Enough to Wear Pink) every year as a fund raiser to fight breast cancer as well as other types of cancer.
+The CWWRA has made significant donations to the Calaway Young Cancer Center at Valley View Hospital for several years.
+Previously also donating to the Komen Foundation.
+CWWRA holds a special rodeo (Tough Enough to Wear Pink) every year as a fund raiser to fight breast cancer as well as other types of cancer.